References: HSoNY 1911

 mintage | unknown |

-The circular medal measures 76mm in diameter and was struck by the Medallic Art Company of New York.
+The circular medal measures 76.3mm in diameter and was struck in bronze by the Robbins Company of Attleboro, Massachusetts.
+No mintage is reported.

 This section contains a table of detailed medal information.
 Currently, I am not aware of any variants of this medal.
 Please notify me if you come across any or if you find incorrect or missing information.